l4ci/mGrid/README.md

 # mGrid

 Basic responsive mobile first x-column grid system.
+Download and open the index.html for some examples.

 ## Usage
     .col-1 // global